KarthickRaghul21/LGM-Web-Development-Internship/README.md

 # LGM-Web-Development-Internship
-This is the tasks that I have done in the Internship in Let's Grow More (LGM)
+The tasks performed in my time of internship in Lets Grow More (LGM)